wikukarno/buanacoding/content/blog/go/how-to-build-websocket-applications-in-go-real-time-chat.md

 2. **Client** - Wraps each WebSocket connection with read/write logic
 3. **Broadcasting** - When one user sends a message, the Hub pushes it to everyone

 This pattern leverages Go's [goroutines and channels]({{< relref "concurrency-in-go-goroutines-and-channels-explained.md" >}}) beautifully.
-Each client gets two goroutines—one for reading, one for writing.
+Each client gets two goroutines--one for reading, one for writing.
 They communicate with the Hub through channels.

 ### The Hub (Connection Manager)